CaiCharley/AI_UBC_FLEX_Advisor/README.md

-# 💬 UBC AI Flex Advisor Chatbot
+# 💬 FLEXI, UBC's AI Flex Advisor Chatbot

-A simple StreamLit App using OpenAI assistant API.
+Flexi is a simple StreamLit App using OpenAI assistant API with retrival augmented generation.

 You can assess it [Here](https://ubcvirtualflex.streamlit.app/)